-Humans aren’t the only ones who get seasonal allergies, dogs do too!
-Now that spring is in full swing and your yard is flourishing, your pup might be experiencing some unpleasant seasonal allergies.
-Here are some telltail signs to look out for:
+Humans aren’t the only ones who get seasonal allergies—dogs can, too!
+Now that spring is in full swing and flowers and other plants are coming to life, your pup might be experiencing some unpleasant seasonal allergy symptoms.

 - Watery eyes